-When I did read this slogan, I thought there is a truth in that and something must be done about it when it concerns BMX, because there is no such thing as a recorded general European or even world wide history available to BMX'ers.
+When I did read this slogan ending 1999, I thought there is a truth in that and something must be done about it when it concerns BMX, because there is no such thing as a recorded general European or even world wide history available to BMX'ers.

 I could not make the time for it at first, but since I stepped back from BMX in 1999 as an active organizer and team manager, I came to the conclusion that I had a lot of free time left from then on.
 So, early 2000 I started to collect all my notes, pictures, video's, correspondence and other stuff and made a beginning, writing down this history as I know it.
 Up till this day, now and then I did add stories and pictures to this site.
 Since I am a pensionado (early 2010) I started to update the site more often.
 Still plenty of stories to tell and for sure hundreds of picture to add.

-As General Secretary of I.BMX.F. active from 1981 till 1985, I had a lot of contacts worldwide and I found out in 1999, that I am probably the only one (together with my friend Louis Vrijdag) with specific and detailed "on file" information on the early developments of the sport in Europe and even the World.
+As General Secretary of I.BMX.F.
+I was active from 1981 till 1985, I had a lot of contacts world wide and I found out in 1999, that I am probably the only one (together with my friend Louis Vrijdag) with specific and detailed "on file" information on the early developments of the sport in Europe and even in the World.

 In order to get as much information as possible, I did ask the former I.BMX.F. offices in Canada, Australia and at present the UCI office in Switzerland for information on the first 20 years of BMX.
 I had to find out that they were not able to help me at all.
 Files were lost, probably during change of offices from Holland, to Canada, to Australia and finally to Switzerland.
 So, I had to use my own files and know-how to start this project.

-Then I thought, why write a book while we do have this great medium internet!
+Then I thought, why write a book while we do have this great medium "the internet"!
 Lets put it all on the worldwideweb, then all those interested will have a change to read it and maybe even learn from it.
-Since 2000 I was already able to publish, "the history of European BMX" on FATBMX.com, a Dutch BMX website set up by my good friends and Old Skool BMX'ers, Bart and Paul de Jong (The Young Ones).
+Since 2000 I was already able to publish, "the History of European BMX" on FATBMX.com, a Dutch BMX website set up by my good friends and Old Skool BMX'ers, Bart and Paul de Jong (The Young Ones).

 Later on we had international moto-cross riders stay at our house and when I got involved in BMX, many American BMX racers were our guests, like Perry Kramer and David Clinton, John Hutelin, R.L.
 Osborn, Mike Buff, Scot Breithaupt, Kerinsky Bullard, Jamie Burrows, David Argyle, Jeff Devido, Greg Esser, Tony Szanaka, Bill Grad and Todd Lyons, just to mention a few.
 It was never a problem for her having all those quests over at our house and spending a lot of time alone.